CarlosChillonGeck/SHM/README.md

 1. Download Phyphox application from App Store
 2. Refer to https://phyphox.org/remote-control/ to setup remote mode of the Phyphox Experiment
-3. Use the "Time run" feature to setup the duration of experiment
+3. Use the "Time run" feature to setup the duration of the experiment
 4. Note the IP address of the remote link and update the IP over Phone IP address declared in Server.java
-5. The maximum allow attachable phone is 2, but with slight modification of adding in new IP address allow more phone to be attached
+5. The maximum number of attachable phones is 2, but with a slight modification (adding a new IP address) more phones can be attached

 ## Procedure (Fetching data from sensor node to server and Phone data fetching)

 1. Build a hotspot, join server and sensor node (Rapberry PI) to the hotspot.
-2. Check sensorNode.java file if the IP address is matching the server.
+2. Check sensorNode.java file.
+IP address should match the server's address.
-3. Launch programme in sensor node, red Led indicate programme from Thumbdrive executed.
+3. Launch programme in sensor node, red Led indicates that the programme from Thumbdrive is executed.
 4. Execute the Server.java programme.
-Hit enter in console.
+Hit enter in console, as requested by the Java application to start sending data form accelerometers to the sensor node, and finally forwarded to the server.
 5. The result should be available under Result/. folder in csv format.
 6. The programme will pause and ensure the user to save Phyphox data file
 7. Copy the designated filename printed in console for the file naming of Phyphox data